mcleodchris/dev-threads/README.md

 Optionally: build and preview locally. `npm install` then `npm run start`.
 The site should load on [http://localhost:8080/]

 :three: Finally, commit, and submit a Pull Request back to this repository.
-In your commit message, please put `[no ci]`, until I can fix an annoying pipeline issue.
-(This isn't required, it will just save us both a few email notifications).

 At busy/holiday times it might take a while to review and approve the PR, but all will be looked at.
 While it should be rare, the admin reserves the right to reject a submission for any reason.